grantcurell/grantcurell.github.io/docs/Nvidia GPUDirect/README.md

 ### MLNX_OFED

 1. Download MLNX_OFED drivers from https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed
-   1. MLNX_OFED is version dependent.
+      1.MLNX_OFED is version dependent.
 I suggest you use  `subscription-manager release --set=8.4` to ensure your version of RHEL stays at the version for which MLNX_OFED was compiled
 2. Upload the ISO to the target box
 3. Run: